jellyfysh/MCLongRange/README.md

 For any question about the MCLongRange software package, or the related paper, please raise an issue here on GitHub or contact us via e-mail.

+### Additional contributors
+The authors are grateful to Sora Shiratani (University of Tokyo) for his help in detecting and solving bugs and for suggesting several improvements to this software package.

 ### License
 This project is licensed under the GNU General Public License, version 3 (see the